2018 Childfree Person of the Year: Emma Palmer

 2015 Childfree Woman of the Year: Laura LaVoie

-Laura LaVoie is a writer, blogger, and event coordinator.
+Laura LaVoie (US) is a writer, blogger, and event coordinator.
 She has been published in magazines and anthologies on the subjects of mythology and culture.
-She writes for TheNotMom.com, and serves as the event coordinator for the NotMom Summit, a national conference for women who are NotMoms by chance or choice.
+She writes for TheNotMom.com, and has served as the event coordinator for the NotMom Summit, a national conference for women who are NotMoms by chance or choice.
 Laura is also a leader in the Tiny Home movement.
-She’s written an inspirational book on living in 120 Sq Ft, and presented on Tiny Homes at conferences across the USA.
+She’s written an inspirational book on living in 120 Sq Ft, and presented on Tiny Homes at conferences across the US.

 2015 Childfree Man of the Year: Mario Amaro